cann-emma/DSProject1/README.md

 - Download [R Studio](https://cran.r-project.org/)(version 4.4.1 or higher)

-- Fork, then clone this repository in terminal of workspace
+- Fork this repository, then clone forked repository in terminal of workspace

 - Install and load packages and all dependencies